 If the agency conducts prepayment audits of its transportation bills, agency transportation certifying and disbursing officers are liable for any overpayments made.
-If GSA has granted a waiver to the prepayment audit requirement and the agency performs a post-payment audit, (31 U.S.C. §3528 and 31 U.S.C. §3322) neither the certifying nor disbursing officers are liable based upon the reasons listed in these two cited statutes (41 CFR §102-118.160).
+If GSA has granted a waiver to the prepayment audit requirement, and the agency performs a post-payment audit (31 U.S.C. § 3528 and 31 U.S.C. § 3322), neither the certifying nor disbursing officers are liable based on the reasons listed in these two cited statutes (41 CFR 102-118.160).

-- A. If an overpayment results from the use of improper transportation rates, classifications, or from the failure to deduct the proper amount, the disbursing official or COs will normally not be held liable for overpayments. - B. Relief of liability may normally be granted when the certification was based on official records and the CO did not know, and by reasonable diligence and inquiry could not have discovered, the correct information or the obligation was incurred in good faith, and diligent collection actions were undertaken in accordance with established procedures.
+- 4.6.1.
+If an overpayment results from the use of improper transportation rates, classifications, or from the failure to deduct the proper amount, the disbursing officer or certifying officer will normally not be held liable for overpayments. - 4.6.2.
+Relief of liability may normally be granted when the certification was based on official records and the certifying officer did not know, and by reasonable diligence and inquiry could not have discovered, the correct information, or the obligation was incurred in good faith, and diligent collection actions were undertaken in accordance with established procedures.
 Refer to Volume 5, Chapter 6.

-130407.
-Collection / Offset of Overcharges
+4.7 Collection / Offset of Overcharges (130407)

-The Director of the GSA Audit Division has the authority and responsibility to audit and settle all transportation related accounts (31 U.S.C. §3726).
-When instructed to do so by GSA, the entitlement office will offset, as appropriate, any overcharge amounts due the United States from an unpaid carrier's bill.
+The Director of the GSA Transportation Audits Division has the authority and responsibility to audit and settle all transportation-related accounts (31 U.S.C. § 3726).
+When instructed to do so by GSA, the payment office will offset, as appropriate, any overcharge amounts due the United States from an unpaid carrier's bill.

-A. The entitlement office will inform GSA if they do not have, and are not likely to have, a subsequent voucher to collect an overcharge.
+- 4.7.1.
+The payment office will inform GSA if they do not have, and are not likely to have, a subsequent voucher to collect an overcharge. - 4.7.2.
+GSA then handles the collection as a U.S. claim against the payee (41 CFR 102-118.640).
+If GSA collects the overcharged amount, the collection is retained by GSA.

-- B. GSA then handles it as a U.S. claim against the payee (41 CFR §102-118.640).
-If GSA collects the overcharged amount, the collection is retained by GSA. - C. The entitlement office must report all voluntary refunds to the GSA Audit Division (so that no Notice of Overcharge or financial offset occurs), unless other arrangements are made (41 CFR §102-118.500(a)). - D. Once a Notice of Overcharge is issued by the GSA Audit Division, then any refund is no longer considered voluntary and the entitlement office must forward the refund to the GSA Audit Division (41 CFR §102-118.500(b)).
+- 4.7.3.
+The payment office must report all voluntary refunds to the GSA Transportation Audits Division (so that no Notice of Overcharge or financial offset occurs), unless other arrangements are made (41 CFR 102-118.500(a)). - 4.7.4.
+Once a Notice of Overcharge is issued by the GSA Transportation Audits Division, then any refund is no longer considered voluntary and the payment office must forward the refund to the GSA Transportation Audits Division (41 CFR 102-118.500(b)). - 4.7.5.
+Title 31, U.S.C. § 3726(d) states that not later than 3 years (excluding time of war) after the time a bill is paid, the Government may deduct from an amount subsequently due a carrier or freight forwarder an amount paid on the bill that was greater than the rate allowed.